On the Existence of Consistent Price Systems: Application to transformed processes

-\begin{example} In this example, using Proposition~\ref{prop2}, we construct a process that does not have the CFS property but admits a CPS.
-First, let us recall an implication of the CFS property: If $X$ has a CFS, then
+The following is an important example where $X$ has CFS and $f(X)$ does not, while $e^{f(X)}$ admits CPSs. \begin{example} First, let us recall an implication of the CFS property: If $X$ has a CFS, then